yur-ochka/SelfAssessment/Skills/Programming.md

   - Don't repeat yourself (DRY)
   - KISS principle
 - Syntax and concepts
-  - Value
+  - Value: 🖐 used
-  - Identifier
+  - Identifier: 🖐 used
-  - Variable
+  - Variable: 🖐 used
-  - Constant
+  - Constant: 🖐 used
-  - Scalar
+  - Scalar: 🖐 used
-  - Literal
+  - Literal: 🖐 used
-  - Expression
+  - Expression: 🖐 used
   - Heap
-  - Function
+  - Function: 🖐 used
-  - Procedure
+  - Procedure: 🖐 used
-  - Method
+  - Method: 🖐 used
-  - Class
+  - Class: 🖐 used
-  - Prototype
+  - Prototype: 👂 heard
-  - Event
+  - Event: 👂 heard
-  - Type
+  - Type: 👂 heard
   - Flag
   - Lexical scope
-  - Code block
+  - Code block: 🖐 used
-  - Conditions
+  - Conditions: 🖐 used
-  - Loops
+  - Loops: 🖐 used
   - Assignment
   - Regular expression
-  - Interface
+  - Interface: 👂 heard
   - Namespaces
   - Call stack
   - Naming conventions